When cement is used as a binding material in making mortar, for plastering purpose, it is called cement plaster.

 - For two coats plaster, the primary coat also called rough coat, it is initially dashed in opposition to the surface of the wall in a layer of 8 mm to 10 mm in thickness,

-- Note that mortar is dashed over the surface with a trowel, so to have a key to carry the next coat of plaster.
+- Note that mortar is dashed over the surface with a trowel, so to carry the next coat of plaster, the surface of first coat allow to set but it should not dry.

 - Then finishing coat is applied over the tough and damp surface of the primary coat within 48 hours, then the coat is correctly toweled and finished smooth by the wooden float.